darebgd/DareDoc/README.md

-# DareDoc
+# Chipsee Doc Drafts

-Chipsee Doc Drafts
+Place to collaborate before we finally commit to Chipsee's GIT repo.